 To understand how Thomas Hardy became one of the country’s greatest Victorian writers, we must revisit his childhood.
 Meet the ‘Hardy women’ who lived at the cottage and discover their inspirational stories.

-Behind Samuel Taylor Coleridge were some great women whose stories are rarely told.
+Samuel Taylor Coleridge - in the life of this great man were some great women whose stories are rarely told.
 The tales of their lives and their struggles during Coleridge's time at the cottage are revealed through these guided tours.

 Two Killerton women campaigned on opposite sides of the debate for women's votes.
 Discover their stories and find out more about the campaign for women's suffrage.
 Part of the Women and Power programme.